-Julia Mourão Permoser is postdoctoral research fellow of political science at the University of Innsbruck, where her research focuses on the relationship between migration, religion, liberalism, and the European Union.
+Julia Mourão Permoser is a postdoctoral research fellow of political science at the University of Innsbruck, where her research focuses on the relationship between migration, religion, liberalism, and the European Union.
 Her research has appeared in the European Journal of Migration and Law, Religion, State, and Society and the Journal of European Public Policy, among others.

 The Culture of Conflict